emannasef/FoodPlanner/README.md

 - Authentication by email, google and guest

-- Backup for saved meals and weekly meals planned

-**Technology used in our project:
+*Technology used in our project:

 - Java Language